-AIR is vital to sustaining all life.
+Air is vital to sustaining all life.
 For people with disabilities, AIR is equally important to our survival.
-AIR, in this case, symbolizes Accessibility, Inclusion, and Representation 3 key elements required to break down barriers.
+In this scenario AIR, symbolizes Accessibility, Inclusion, and Representation 3 key elements required to break down barriers.

 Why We Need AIR: Accessibility Inclusion Representation